StoneStepsInc/StoneStepsWebalizer/README.md

 that you use the `%p` field (port number), as shown in the example above, to make it possible to distinguish HTTP and HTTPS requests.

+### Common Log Format (CLF)

 The Webalizer supports CLF log formats, which should work for just about everyone.
 If you want User Agent or Referrer information, you need to make sure your web server supplies this information in it's log file, and in a format that the Webalizer can understand.
 While The Webalizer will try to handle many of the subtle variations in log formats, some will not work at all.
 Most web servers output CLF format logs by default.

 For Apache, in order to produce the proper log format, add the following to the  httpd.conf   file:

     LogFormat "%h %l %u %t \"%r\" %s %b \"%{Referer}i\" \"%{User-agent}i\""

 This instructs the Apache web server to produce a `combined` log that includes the referrer and user agent information on the end of each record, enclosed in quotes (This is the standard recommended by both Apache and NCSA).
-Netscape and other web servers have similar capabilities to alter their log formats.  (note: the above works for apache servers up to V1.2.
-V1.3 and higher now have additional ways to specify log formats... refer to included documentation).

 ## Referrers